 In connection with the pricing of the Notes, the Company entered into privately negotiated capped call transactions with certain counterparties ("Capped Calls").
 The Capped Calls each have an initial strike price of approximately \$68.15 per share, subject to certain adjustments, which corresponds to the initial conversion price of the Notes.
 The Capped Calls have initial cap prices of \$106.90 per share, subject to certain adjustments.
 The Capped Calls are expected to partially offset the potential dilution to the Company's Class A common stock upon any conversion of the Notes, with such offset subject to a cap based on the cap price.
 The Capped Calls cover, subject to anti-dilution adjustments, approximately 4.4 million shares of the Company's Class A common stock.
 The Capped Calls are subject to adjustment upon the occurrence of specified extraordinary events affecting the Company, including merger events, a tender offers and announcement events.
-In addition, the Capped Calls are subject to certain specified additional disruption events that may give rise to a termination of the Capped Calls, including nationalization, insolvency or delisting, changes in law, failures to deliver, insolvency filings and hedging disruptions.
+In addition, the Capped Calls, including nationalization, insolvency or delisting, changes in law, failures to deliver, insolvency filings and hedging disruptions.
 For accounting purposes, the Capped Calls are separate transactions, and not part of the terms of the Notes.
 As these transactions meet certain accounting criteria, the Capped Calls are recorded in stockholders' equity and are not accounted for as derivatives.
 The cost of \$37.1 million incurred to purchase the Capped Calls was recorded as a reduction to additional paid-in capital and will not be remeasured.